amroodh/Medicine_Predictor_with_streamlit/README.md

 ## Forking the Repository

-To fork the repository, follow these steps:
+To fork the repository, follow these steps:([forking steps](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo))

 1. Navigate to the repository page on GitHub.
 2. Click the "Fork" button at the top-right corner of the page.